ofiwg/libfabric/man/fi_efa.7.md

 # LIMITATIONS

-The provider does not support *FI_ATOMIC* interfaces.
+The DGRAM endpoint does not support *FI_ATOMIC* interfaces.
 For RMA operations, completion events for RMA targets (*FI_RMA_EVENT*) is not supported.
 The DGRAM endpoint does not fully protect against resource overruns, so resource management is disabled for this endpoint (*FI_RM_DISABLED*).

 No support for selective completions.

-No support for counters.
+No support for counters for the DGRAM endpoint.

 No support for inject.